Antont82/giphy/README.md

-# giphy
+# Giphy

 Installation guide:

 REQUIRED!
 * configure API-KEY in config.js file located in src directory (the api key from giphy.com free registration) The execution/installation is basic by docker-compose
 ```sh
 docker-compose up --build
 ```
-*by default project configured to PORT 399
+* By default project configured to PORT 399

 # About the project:
 * The project is simple API usage with caching 3d requests.